cacycleworks/chipKIT_ST7735/README.md

 new work in what this this particular 1.8" ST7735 TFT capabilities are! :D **Thanks Majenko!**

+#### Includes game and kittehs demos
+Be sure to check out the ST7735B "Buffered" examples!
+Fantastic demonstration of what this hardware can do.
+ST7735 is a more utilitarian text only demo more along the lines of a simple UI on an embedded device.

 #### Install
 1. Click the "Download Zip" button (usually at bottom of right column on Github project page).
 2. Copy or move the `chipKIT_ST7735-master.zip` file to your mpide folder (normally Documents\mpide).